Diamond Exploration in Canada’s Northwest Territories

 Margaret Lake Diamonds Inc. (TSXV:DIA) is a Canadian junior mining company focused on exploring its two diamond properties, Margaret Lake and Diagras properties, in the Northwest Territories (NWT) and its Kiyuk Lake gold property in Nunavut, Canada.
 Margaret Lake and Diagras, are located in a region seeing enhanced interest for diamond exploration.

 The company’s wholly-owned Margaret Lake property is located only nine kilometers north of Canada’s newest diamond project, the Mountain Province Diamonds (TSX:MPVD) and De Beers Group Gahcho Kué mine, and two kilometers away from Kennady Diamonds’ (TSXV:KDI) Kennady North project, home to the Kelvin and Faraday kimberlite deposits.
 The company has launched an exploration program at the Margaret Lake project with the goal of further developing six kimberlite target areas on the property.

 As part of a joint venture with Arctic Star Exploration (TSXV:ADD), the company’s second project in the Northwest Territories is a 60 percent interest in the Diagras property.
 The property hosts 13 known kimberlites originally discovered by DeBeers in the 1990s and Margaret Lake believes there is an opportunity to apply modern exploration techniques to define additional kimberlites.
 To date, the company has acquired the necessary regulatory approval to proceed with all future drill programs on the project.

 Margaret Lake is led by a management team rife with resource exploration experience.
-This includes CEO Paul Brockington, who has over 50 years of experience in the field, and VP of Exploration Buddy Doyle, who is a former exploration manager for Kennecott Utah Copper, a division of Rio Tinto (ASX:RIO,LSE:RIO,NYSE:RIO).
+This includes CEO Jared Lazerson, who has worked in the mining and technology industries since 1994, and VP of Exploration Buddy Doyle, who is a former exploration manager for Kennecott Utah Copper, a division of Rio Tinto (ASX:RIO,LSE:RIO,NYSE:RIO).
 He is also known for having led the team that discovered the Diavik diamond deposits in the Northwest Territories between 1994 and 1995.

 - Two projects in safe and stable jurisdiction of NWT, Canada

 - Margaret Lake project nine kilometers away from newest Canadian diamond mine: Gahcho Kué.